goediaz/react-test/README.md

 # Basic React Test
 React and Javascript basic test for candidates.

-The objetive is to find why this basic application is not working as expected.
+The objetive is to find why the application is not working as expected.